JulioPDX/learning_labs/labs/ospf_tshoot/arista/README.md

 ## The Lab

 This lab consists of 14 cEOS nodes running OSPFv2.
 Every link connecting the nodes is configured as a point to point (`/31`).
-The lab is complete when all problems are solved and the `13.13.13.0` network is present in the routing table(no statics) for the following nodes: R8/R9/R14
+The lab is complete when all problems are solved and the `13.13.13.0` network is present/reachable in the routing table(no statics) for the following nodes: R8/R9/R14

 Every router is configured with a router ID of `0.0.0.X`, where X is the router number.
 On each point to point link, the lower router receives the first IP address in the `/31` network.
 Every router is advertising a loopback interface of `X.X.X.X/24`, where X is the router number.
+There is an `interfaces.md` file in this directory, it will list all IP addresses and area assignments.

 ## Restrictions